zephyrproject-rtos/zephyr/doc/development/kbuild_project.rst

   is set to :file:`$(PROJECT_BASE/)src/` by default.
 This directory name should end with backslash **'/'**.

-* :makevar:`BSP`:Selects the platform of the default configuration used by the project build. platform indicates the Board Support Package.
-The list of supported platform depends on the architecture selected.

-* :makevar:`BSP_VARIANT`: Selects the platform variant of the default configuration used by the project build.
-It applies specifically for the x86 generic PC platform.
+* :makevar:`PLATFORM_CONFIG`:Selects the platform of the default configuration used by the project build.

 * :makevar:`KERNEL_TYPE`: Select the kernel type of the default configuration used by the project build.
 It indicates if this is a nanokernel or microkernel architecture.
-The supported values for are **nano** and **micro**.
+The supported values are **nano** and **micro**.

 * :makevar:`MDEF_FILE`: Indicates the name of the MDEF file.
-It i required for microkernel architectures only.
+It is required for microkernel architectures only.

 * :makevar:`CONF_FILE`: Indicates the name of a configuration snippet file.
 This file includes the kconfig values that are overridden from the default configuration.

+* :makevar:`O`: Optional.
+Indicates the output directory used by Kconfig.
+  The output directory stores all the Kconfig generated files.
+  The default output directory is set to the :file:`$(PROJECT_BASE)/output` directory.